 Can you replace all your runs with treadmill training?

-Of course, you can’t replace all your runs with treadmill training.
+Sorry, you can’t just switch out outdoor runs for treadmill training.
 You should use the indoor tool as a way to challenge your body in new ways and to add some variety to your running training.

-Running on a treadmill, however, differs from running outdoors in several key respects.
+Running on a treadmill is different from running outside in several key respects.
 For example, your legs do not have to push off and propel your body forwards.
 Instead, the belt rolls away under your feet.
 This is good for improving stride frequency, but it is different than the sequence of movements usually made when running and works completely different muscle groups.
 This is why you should continue to do your endurance runs outside.
 It is the only way to ensure that your body doesn’t forget what it feels like to push off and drive your body forward.
 Plus, exercising outdoors is a great way to clear your mind and relax after a hectic day.
 It’s pretty hard to attain the same state of serenity surrounded by all the noise of the gym.